hansbuehler/deephedging/README.md

 ### Latest major updates:
 * **Enabled caching** (Jan 8th, 2023): by default, the code now caches progress every 10 epochs.
 Training will be picked up at the last caching point when the same code is re-run.
 If training completed, running the same code again will not trigger new training; you can set `config.train.caching.mode = 'update'`.

 * **Recurrent Agents** (Jan 8th, 2023): the trading agent can now pass on a state from one step to another, allowing it full recurrence.
 Enable it with `config.gym.agent.recurrence =  r`, where `r` denotes the number of real numbers the agent may pass from one step to the next.
+As of Jan 29th you can also specify recurrent nodes which have 0 or 1 values using `config.gym.agent.recurrence01 = r`.

+* **Initial Delta Hedge** (Jan 29th, 2023): by default an additional agent is created which learns an initial delta hedge.
+This is useful when the `payoff` provided is not yet hedged, and therefore when the initial hedge differs materially from subsequent hedges.
+This can be turned off with `config.gym.agent.init_delta.active = False`.

+* **Optimiers** (Jan 29th, 2023): upgraded the code so optimizers can be controlled more tightly.
+The code also now uses TF 2.10 style optimizers.
+You can now write
+    ```
+    config.trainer.train.optimizer.name = "adam"
+    config.trainer.train.optimizer.learning_rate = 0.001
+    config.trainer.train.optimizer.clipvalue = 1.
+    config.trainer.train.optimizer.global_clipnorm = 1.
+    ```

+* **TensorFlow loops** (Jan 29th, 2023): the code no longer unrolls the core Deep Hedging loop, but uses `tf_while` implicitly.
+This helps preserving memory when many time steps are used.

+* **TensorBoard** (Jan 29th, 2023): added support for TensorBoard.
+See `notebooks/trainer-board.ipynb`.
+However, I did not manage to make it run on SageMaker, neither did I manage to run the profiler on my own machine.

+* **Visualization Update** (Jan 29th, 2023): improved visualization during training by adding (a) a view on spot delta and actions, and by adding several views which include the stddev from the mean per plotted bin.
+Also added better information on network setup and features used.

+* **Notebooks** (Jan 29th, 2023):
+    * Added `notebooks/trainer-bs.ipynb` showing convergence of the Deep Hedging strategy vs Black & Scholoes.
+    * Added `notebooks/trainer-recurrent-fwdstart.ipynb` which shows the improved (but not perfect) performance of recurrent networks vs standard feed forward networks for forward started options.
+    * Added `notebooks/utility0.ipynb` which illustrates various monetary utilities.

 _Beta version.
 Please report any issues.
 Please see installation support below._